 adresy i kontakty oraz tryb życia; w razie wyjazdu figuranta obserwację prowadzić dalej

 The facsimile below shows a declassified document from 1969 with the word "dummy" (figurant) in a red frame.
-Many present-day reports would try to tell those were informers the services nicknamed dummies, not citizens as objects.
-The services yet could not have had to find out about their cooperative's whereabouts, moreover to say: taken under observation based on a photograph.
+It also says, taken under observation based on a photograph.

 "The citizen has no defense"

 In the "free" and "democratic" Poland — as under Communism, only openly — the "national love" is also an intimate activity.
 Henryk Piecuch made his observations public in year 2009,

 The citizen has no chance for defense.
 Techniques are at such high levels.
 It is only the matter of matching the proper agent with the victim.

 Obywatel nie ma szans na obronę.
 W dzisiejszych czasach technika jest na tak wysokim poziomie.
 To tylko kwestia doboru odpowiedniego agenta do ofiary.

 Gromosław Czempiński praised an intimate socialite, Tomasz Kaczmarek, also in year 2009, in the "free" Poland:

 ... he (the "tender Tom") carried out his tasks excellently. — He made two illustrious cases, and that certainly owing to his talent, skills, and proper training.

 ... świetnie wypełniał swoje zadania. – Zrobił dwie głośne sprawy.
 Zapewne dzięki talentowi, umiejętnościom i odpowiedniemu przeszkoleniu.